Body camera footage reveals Minneapolis police officers talking about 'hunting' civilians during May 2020 protests, 'f**k these people' - Local News 8

 The officer agreed, to which Folkens responded, “f**k these people.”

-Around 10:40 p.m. on May 30, Minneapolis Police Sergeant Andrew Bittell is heard saying, “We’re rolling down Lake St. The first f**kers we see, we’re just handling them with 40’s,” apparently referring to 40 mm nonlethal rounds which certain Minneapolis police officers use to control crowds or during civil disobedience.
+Around 10:40 p.m. on May 30, Minneapolis police Sgt.
+Andrew Bittell is heard saying, “We’re rolling down Lake St. The first f**kers we see, we’re just handling them with 40’s,” apparently referring to 40 mm nonlethal rounds which certain Minneapolis police officers use to control crowds or during civil disobedience.

 Five minutes later, they speed toward a gas station, “Go, go, go, get up there!”